organisciak/dissertation/document/5_design_objective.md

 The image's original title and description from Pinterest could still be seen, behind a popup activated by mouse hover over the image.
 Workers were warned that the text may be useful, but may also be misleading.

-The training condition, TRAIN, trained workers on 10 images, providing feedback on how good their tag attempts were and showing examples of other tags, organized by 'poor', 'ok', 'good', and 'poor'.
+The training condition, TRAIN, trained workers on 10 images, providing feedback on how good their tag attempts were and showing examples of other tags, organized by 'poor', 'OK', 'good', and 'poor'.
 There was no INSTRUCT training intervention tested for this experiment.

 In running the FAST condition, the payment structure was developed to approximate the payment of the basic interface if completion behaviors were equal.